 Regardless of your reasons, knowing how to resign gracefully is important.
 While it is easier to do so when you are working in the office, this is not the same if you work remotely.

-Find out how to politely resign in this era of virtuality!
+Find out how to politely resign while working from home!

 1. Write your resignation letter